cyberfab007/gameprofitssweepsstakes/README.md

 Accepted Tickets are stored as hashes (playerToHash map) in the 1st round and as numbers array and numberToPlayer map in the 2nd round.

-Check https://medium.com/@promentol/lottery-smart-contract-can-we-generate-random-numbers-in-solidity-4f586a152b27 article for more details.
+Check https://medium.com/@promentol/lottery-smart-contract-can-we-generate-random-numbers-in-solidity-4f586a152b27 for more details.

-2) Standard ERC-721: Raffle owner calls the standard method ERC721.safeTransferFrom()
+2. Standard ERC-721: Raffle owner calls the standard method ERC721.safeTransferFrom()

-2a) Owner calls the standard method
+2.1 Owner calls the standard method:

     ERC721.safeTransferFrom(
       address from = <raffle owner address>
       address to = <raffle contract address>
     )

-2b) The standard ERC721 contract _automatically_ notifies Raffle contract about the deposit via
+2.2 The standard ERC721 contract _automatically_ notifies Raffle contract about the deposit via:

     ERC721(to)._checkOnERC721Received(
       address from = <raffle owner address>